nodejs/nodejs.dev/src/documentation/0041-node-file-stats/index.md

 section: Getting Started
 ---

-Every file comes with a set of details that we can inspect using Node.
+Every file comes with a set of details that we can inspect using Node.js.

 In particular, using the `stat()` method provided by the `fs` module.